-\begin{assumption} $Y_i$ is continuously distributed with unbounded support and the measure $P(B,d)$, $Q(B,d)$ is absolutely continuous with respect to Lebesgue measure. \end{assumption} To estimate $\hat{\mathcal{Y}}_0,\hat{\mathcal{Y}}_1$ we just need to estimate the density $p(y,d)$ and $q(y,d)$ using kernel density estimators:
+\begin{assumption} $Y_i$ is continuously distributed with unbounded support and the measure $P(B,d)$, $Q(B,d)$ is absolutely continuous with respect to the Lebesgue measure. \end{assumption} To estimate $\hat{\mathcal{Y}}_0,\hat{\mathcal{Y}}_1$, I estimate the density $p(y,d)$ and $q(y,d)$ using kernel density estimators: